Climate Change

 1. Purchased goods and services

-Emissions from activities up to the processing of raw materials and the manufacture of parts, packaging, etc.
+Emissions resulting from activities up to the processing of raw materials and the manufacture of parts, packaging, etc.

 2. Capital goods